nathan-fiscaletti/galago/tutorials/apps.md

 - `app.ClientLimit`

    This property is the rate limit to apply to each client that consumes the API.
 It requires that you set the [`app.ClientIDFactory`](https://godoc.org/github.com/nathan-fiscaletti/galago#App.ClientIDFactory) property of the Application in order to properly identify each client.

+### Custom Serializer

+You can apply a Custom [`Serializer`](https://godoc.org/github.com/nathan-fiscaletti/galago#Serializer) to your Application using the [`Serializer`](https://godoc.org/github.com/nathan-fiscaletti/galago#App.Serializer) property of your Application.
+This will force all requests that are sent to your application to be parsable by the provided Serializer and format all Responses using the same Serializer.
+By default, Galago uses JSON for it's serialization and de-serialization.

+See [Managing Serialization and Deserialization](./serialization.md) for more information on Serializers.

 ### Logging